INSPIRE-MIF/GeoDCAT-AP-pilot/meetings/2025-04-28/readme.md

 * [SEMIC GeoDCAT-AP #143](https://github.com/SEMICeu/GeoDCAT-AP/issues/143).
 Guidance on the use of `prov:qualifiedAttribution` on Dataset would be welcome - NL
     * This issue was long discussed.
 SEMIC explained the [different dimensions to consider](https://github.com/SEMICeu/GeoDCAT-AP/issues/143#issuecomment-2834566480) regarding the issue.
-    * As preliminary conclusion, if the main roles are modelled as direct propoerties in the GeoDCAT-AP profile that takes precedence to the use of the `prov:qualifiedAttribution` construct.
+    * As preliminary conclusion, if the main roles are modelled as direct properties in the GeoDCAT-AP profile that takes precedence to the use of the `prov:qualifiedAttribution` construct.
 The suggestion is to make this explicit in the GeoDCAT-AP 3 document.
 A separate discussion would be needed regarding the codelist specifying agent roles (and their values).
     * The issue is proposed for further discussion in the Fifth Pilot meeting, with the view of agreeing on a concrete action.

 * GeoDCAT-AP mapping / Extended mapping:
-    * [SEMIC XSLT #70](https://github.com/SEMICeu/iso-19139-to-dcat-ap/issues/70). gmd:purpose -> how to map? (suggested also to dct:description) - DK
+    * [SEMIC XSLT #70](https://github.com/SEMICeu/iso-19139-to-dcat-ap/issues/70). `gmd:purpose` mapped to `dct:description`? - DK
-      TBC
+          * GeoDCAT-AP 3 currently maps the (optional) `gmd:purpose` ISO metadata element to `dct:description`.
+          * The approach is valid, since the purpose of a dataset could be undertood as a description, but this apporach has pros and cons.
+Mainly, several ISO elements are mapped to `dct:description`, so that the specific nature of purpose gets lost in GeoDCAT-AP.
+          * After the discussion of the [four alternative approaches](https://github.com/SEMICeu/iso-19139-to-dcat-ap/issues/70#issuecomment-2828635837) traced in the thread, the pilot participants expressed preferrence for the first one - Create a `geodcatap:purpose` property and update the XSLT to map `gmd:purpose` to it.

     * Mapping: GMD optional attributes not mapped to geoDCAT - ES TBC